nuac-admin/nuac-release-four/_waters/bigwood.md

         sentences:
           - txt: NUAC has an association with Bigwood Fisheries which grants our members access to both lakes at this fishery.
 Please ensure that you familiarise yourself with the Rules before visiting. **Access must be booked in advance as per [booking instructions](#water-booking) stated below**.
           - txt: Entry to the fishery is via a locked gate, you will be given the gate code when you book (please do not share, this code is regularly updated).
-          - txt: For further information on these lakes, please refer to the [Bigwood Fisheries](https://www.bigwoodfisheries.co.uk/).
+          - txt: For further information on these lakes, please refer to [Bigwood Fisheries](https://www.bigwoodfisheries.co.uk/).
   - sctn-title: Rules
     sctn-hash: water-rules
     paragraphs: